JohannesBorgqvist/Turing_patterns_bud_scars/README.md

 "*./run\_all.sh*"<br>

-and this will generate all meshes, run the FEM-simulations as well as analysing the generated data.
+and this will generate all meshes, run the FEM-simulations as well as analyse the generated data.

-If you are interested in all of the individual steps, you can navigate to the Code-folder and follow the detailed instructions presented in the document called "*STEP\_BY\_STEP\_GUIDE.md*".<br>
+If you are interested in the individual steps, you can navigate to the Code-folder and follow the detailed instructions presented in the document called "*STEP\_BY\_STEP\_GUIDE.md*".<br>

 Enjoy!